julianpoemp/ngx-jodit/README.md

 ## ngx-jodit-pro <a href="https://www.npmjs.com/package/ngx-jodit-pro"><img alt="npm" src="https://img.shields.io/npm/v/ngx-jodit-pro"></a></h1>

 Angular wrapper for <a href="https://xdsoft.net/jodit/pro/">Jodit PRO</a> WYSIWYG editor.
-It supports Angular >= 16 and jodit-pro v2 beta.
 You need a license key in order to use this wrapper. <a href="https://xdsoft.net/jodit/pro/#compare">
 Buy here.</a>

 ### Compatibility table